smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ##### Post Conditions

 1. WiFi credentials shared with the app.
-2. The IVI and the mobile app will try to establish Wi-Fi connection.
+2. The IVI and the mobile app will try to establish a WiFi connection.

 ##### Exceptions